daiearth22/test/finance/accounts-receivable-and-cash/index.html.md

 1. Fill the "Debit Account" with "Comerica Checking - GitLab Inc."
 1. Leave "Name" blank.
 1. Leave "Class" blank.
-1. Fill the "Description" with "To record Stripe transfer (date of transfer/index.html.md)".
+1. Fill the "Description" with "To record Stripe transfer (date of transfer)".
 1. Click "Save".